vi/websocat/README.md

 ---

 * It runs singlethreaded, but can serve multiple connections simultaneously.
 There is old non-async threaded version in `legacy` branch of releases prior to 0.5.
-* IPv6 is supported, surround your IP in square brackets.
+* IPv6 is supported, surround your IP in square brackets or use it as is, depending on context.
 * Web socket usage is not obligatory, you can use any specs on both sides.
-* If you want a `wss://` server, use socat or nginx in addition to websocat until this function is implemented properly (see `nginx.conf` sample in the reference document).
 * Typically one line in binary stream correspond to one WebSocket text message.
 This is adjustable with options.

 Planned features